LocationMind/GeoDataCompare/Documentation/mapping_OSM_to_OMF.md

 ## `tertiary` class

-In OSM data, we can find the tag `highway=tertiary` for tertiary roads.
+In OSM data, we can find the tag `highway=tertiary` for the main tertiary roads and `highway=tertiary_link` for tertiary road links.
 This value can also be find in OSMnx integrated data, directly in the class attribute, so the mapping should be easy.

 ## `residential` class